yashburshe/CS4530-Fall-2025/Activities/Module03 Activity.md

 As usual, download the [starter code]({{ site.baseurl }}{% link Activities/module03-test-adequacy.zip %}) and run `npm install`.

-Please write tests so that lines 76, 85, 95 are covered.
-Also, examine remaining mutants that are not detected and write tests that will detect them.
+Please write tests so that lines 91 and 110 are covered.
+Also, examine remaining mutants that are either survived or not detected and write tests that will detect & kill them.
 Put all your new tests in a file `newTests.test.ts`.
-When you are done, submit that file only.
+When you are done, submit that file only

 Be sure to review the canvas assignment for submission and other related details (if assigned).